Helena Vondráčková: 1980–present

 Over the course of the first decade of the new century, Vondráčková continued to release records to commercial acclaim – she is the best selling ever singer in the Czech Republic (and Czechoslovakia before it) – as well as performing in a number of well-received concerts.
-Vondrackova's extensive career got the box set treatment in 2005, with the 4-CD set The Golden Collection (Universal Music) seeing release that year, as well as publication of her memoir entitled I Remember and I Don't Regret Anything.
+Vondráčková's extensive career got the box set treatment in 2005, with the 4-CD set The Golden Collection (Universal Music) seeing release that year, as well as publication of her memoir entitled I Remember and I Don't Regret Anything.
 On 18 October 2005 Vondráčková headlined a gala in Prague celebrating forty years of performing: the event was filmed for broadcast by TV Nova that 26 December.
 In 2006, Vondráčková remained active, appearing in the Slovak version of television talent reality show Dancing With the Stars, and a year later appearing in the Polish version.
 A 2007 compilation 2CD Jsem jaká jsem...
 Best of ("I am...
 The Best of"), was then released, and managed a top ten placing in the Czech charts.
 A 2009 live DVD+CD Helena Live was managed a number 2, after Madonna's Celebration.
 In 2007 she was awarded the Diamond Record for half million sold records in 2007.

 Vondráčková has written several books, mostly autobiographical.
 She has regularly appeared for over four decades in German television shows as a singer a presenter, like Ein Kessel Buntes or Ein Fest für alle.
 Her German lyricist and manager is since 2003 Filip Albrecht who wrote and produced several German songs for Vondráčková including Diese Nacht or Wunder gescheh´n.